Make Private Mortgage Insurance a Thing of the Past

-For loans closed since July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes lower than 78 percent of the purchase price � but not when the loan reaches 22 percent equity.
-(The legal obligation does not apply to some higher risk mortgages.)
-However, you can actually cancel PMI yourself (for mortgage loans made past July 1999) once your equity rises to 20 percent, regardless of the original price of purchase.
+For loans closed since July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets lower than 78 percent of your purchase price � but not when the loan reaches 22 percent equity.
+(This legal requirment does not include a number of higher risk mortgages.)
+But if your equity rises to 20% (no matter what the original purchase price was), you can cancel PMI (for a mortgage closed after July 1999).

-Keep track of your principal payments.
-You'll want to stay aware of the the purchase prices of the homes that are selling in your neighborhood.
-If your mortgage is under five years old, it's likely you haven't paid down much principal � you have been paying mostly interest.
+Familiarize yourself with your monthly statements to keep a running total of principal payments.
+Also be aware of what other homes are purchased for in your neighborhood.
+If your loan is under five years old, it's likely you haven't paid down much principal � it's been mostly interest.

 Got a Question?